KatjaLeonteva/pokemon/README.md

 1. Get local data (`ash_collection.json`), show loading indicator while data is being retrieved.
 2. Fetch external data (Pokémon TCG API) o enrich local data (e.g., adding sets information).
 Merge external data with local data before rendering UI.
-3. Compute derived values for charts and tables such as duplicates, set completeness, etc.
+3. Compute derived values for charts and tables such as duplicates, set count, etc.
 4. Update charts and tables based on user interactions (filters, selections).
 5. State management is handled by React hooks `useState` and `useEffect`.
 No external state management (Redux, Zustand, etc.) is used as project complexity is low.
 6. Filtered and processed data is computed in the parent component `Dashboard.tsx` and passed down as props to child components.
 Calculation logic is kept in separate utility functions to keep components clean.